Tricia Ngoon, Ph.D

 Multi-modal Analytics Tools for Personalized & Contextual Professional Feedback

 Professional development in fields where interactions with people are critical for professional success is often impersonal and infrequent.
 In this project, we collaborate with researchers, professionals, faculty, and K-12 teachers to design tools to scale human obervation and provide automated multimodal analytics through ubiquitous sensing systems in the classroom and workplace.
-My work aims to understand perceptions and impact around these systems, particularly with regards to ethical AI, privacy, and social dynamics.
+My work aims to advance innovation in this domain as well as to understand perceptions and impact around these systems, particularly with regards to ethical AI, privacy, and social dynamics.

 In any creative domain, novices have difficulty exploring the potential space of possibilities because they don't yet have the domain knowledge to know what to explore nor the procedural knowledge to know how to explore.
 For my PhD dissertation, I studied strategies to help scaffold novices in exploratory thinking and implemented these strategies within creativity support tools.